| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 or category name:

+with a new screen, asking you for the appropriate details.
 If you want to setup the script in a way that by clicking on a link a

 specific part of the tree gets already opened, just add a "?node_exp=<cat_id>"